University of Montana Style Guide

 Davidson Honors College Use "Honors College" or "the college" on second reference.

-days of the week Capitalize, but don't abbreviate: The lecture will take place Monday, Feb.
+days of the week Capitalize, don't abbreviate: The lecture will take place Monday, Feb.
 5.

 Dean See academic and other titles entry.

-Dean's List Capitalization is an exception to AP Stylebook.
+Dean's List Capitalization is an exception to AP Style.

 decision-maker, decision making, decision-making She liked the role of decision-maker.
 The executive left decision making to his personnel officer.
 After their decision-making marathon, the bargaining team members looked exhausted.

 degrees See academic degrees entry.